Yankee3177/resumeProjectsStart/README.md

 ## News about the project

-Currently working on adding my projects to the projects section.
+Currently working on adding descriptions for the projects.

 I'm still working on the website and will update this readme file as more features are added.